OaklandPeters/py-arithmetic-units/to-do.md

 # Next task
 * Multiplication on UnitsVector to yield stems
+* Then - Stem portion in general
+* IGNORE SIMLIFICATION (for now)

+SEMI HARD PROBLEM:
+Replacing a node, while keeping the reference to it in the parent correct

 # Mathematics
 * Write new functor + SyntaxMixin for UnitsVector